The pension age for women: what’s changed?

 The state pension is funded through National Insurance contributions and how much you’ll get depends on the number of National Insurance qualifying years you’ve worked.
 For this reason, not everyone is eligible for a state pension.

-Currently, the state pension age for women is 66.
+Currently, the state pension age for women in the UK is 66.

 From the 1940s until April 2010, the state pension age was 60 for women and 65 for men.
 However, the government’s policy on women’s state pension age changed in the 1990s, when a timetable that would equalise the state pension age for men and women was agreed.
 The government’s decision under the 1995 Pension Act was to increase the state pension age for women from 60 to 65 between 2010 and 2020.